grafana/grafana/docs/sources/dashboards/share-dashboards-panels/shared-dashboards/index.md

 You can also click the name of the dashboard to navigate to the dashboard internally.

-## Security implications of sharing your dashboard externally
+## Important notes about sharing your dashboard externally

 - Anyone with the URL can access the dashboard.
 - Externally shared dashboards are read-only.